 The shitstorm broke late last week at the "Arizona Daily Independent," which recounts the claims of A.J.
 LaFaro, chair of the Maricopa County Republican Party, who was observing early primary balloting at the Maricopa County Elections Department in August, just to make sure the wrong kind of people didn't try to do any voter fraud.
 He's a real patriot.

-LaFaro, according to his own account of the encounter at this rightwing blog -- which The Arizona Daily Independent piece copied verbatim, without a byline, just "ADI News Services," because journalism -- was protecting democracy from "behind bullet proof glass because of the violence and protesting that occurred by militant groups during the November, 2012, General Election."
+LaFaro, according to his own account of the encounter at this rightwing blog (archive link) -- which The Arizona Daily Independent piece copied verbatim, without a byline, just "ADI News Services," because journalism -- was protecting democracy from "behind bullet proof glass because of the violence and protesting that occurred by militant groups during the November, 2012, General Election."
 We were unaware of any reports whatsoever of thuggish militants rioting throughout Arizona in 2012, but, sure, we'll just take LaFaro's word for it.

 All of a sudden, LaFaro spotted an obviously suspicious Latino wearing a Citizens for a Better Arizona t-shirt delivering votes.
 LaFaro "watched in amazement" as the obviously suspicious Latino "dropped a large box of hundreds of early ballots on the table and started stuffing the ballot box."

 The obviously suspicious Latino was very rude and very suspicious and when LaFaro demanded his name, he dared to say, "Go fuck yourself!
 I don't have to tell you who I am."